How long will I be out of work?

 Learn about the preoperative timeline for additional information.

-Soda and any drink that is carbonated tends to make your new pouch stretch, thus allowing you the ability to consume more food.
-Kaiser patients should check with their bariatric surgery team to discuss permissible carbonated beverages.
+Sodas or any carbonated drinks can stretch your new pouch, enabling you to consume more food.
+Kaiser patients should check with their bariatric surgery team to discuss which carbonated beverages are permitted.

 How important is exercise?